casper-network/docs/source/docs/casper/faq/faq-developer.md

 <details>
   <summary><b>How is a deploy_hash different than a transfer_hash?</b></summary>

-  Essentially, there is no difference between a  <i>deploy_hash</i> and a <i>transfer_hash</i> since they are both deploys.
+  Essentially, there is no difference between a <i>deploy_hash</i> and a <i>transfer_hash</i> since they are both hashes of deploys.
 However, the platform is labeling the subset of deploys which are transfers, to filter transfers from other types of deploys.
-In other words, a <i>transfer_hash</i> is a native transfer, while a <i>deploy_hash</i> is another kind of deploy.
+In other words, a <i>transfer_hash</i> is a native transfer, while a <i>deploy_hash</i> is any other kind of deploy.

 </details>